phospho-app/phospho/README.md

 By default, phospho uses OpenAI as it's main LLM provider.
 If you want to use Ollama locally, you can specify it in the `.env.docker` by setting `USE_OLLAMA=True` and setting the `OLLAMA_MODEL` to the model you are running.
 In this case, the `OPENAI_API_KEY` variable will not be used.
+DOn't forget to have your Ollama instance running with the corect model.

 5. Launch the project